What is UCAS?

-Once you have submitted your application you can track the progress by logging into UCAS’s track system.
+Once you have submitted your application you can track the progress by logging into the UCAS system.
 You'll be able to sign in at any time with the Personal ID you received in your welcome email, along with the password you used when applying.

 When should I expect offers?

 It is a good idea to get your application in early as some universities start to make offers from September.
 All applicants should hear back within three weeks of applying.
 Applicants should log into UCAS to check the status of their application.